rstudio/rstudio-global-2021-program/speakers/meganbeckett.md

 location: South Africa
 ---

-# Automagic image creation and translation
+# Aesthetically automated figure production

-Automation.
-Reproducibility.
-Accessibility.
-Data driven.
-These are not concepts one would normally associate with the publishing industry, where designers traditionally produce every artefact manually using proprietary software.
+Automation, reproducibility, data driven.
+These are not normally concepts one would associate with the traditional publishing industry, where designers normally manually produce every artefact in proprietary software.
+And, when you have 1000s of figures to produce and update for a single textbook, this becomes an insurmountable task, meaning our textbooks quickly become outdated, especially in our rapidly advancing world.

-With the tidyverse tools in our back pocket, we rose to the challenge to revolutionize this workflow.
-We collaborated with a bespoke, modern publishing group to develop a system to automatically generate figures for openly-licensed textbooks.
-The system derives figure contents from data and generates translations into several languages.
+With R and the tidyverse in our back pocket, we rose to the challenge to revolutionize this workflow.
+I will explain how we collaborated with a publishing group to develop a system to aesthetically automate the production of figures for a textbook including translations into several languages.

-This project also advances the open education agenda of enabling educators and students to re-use content for their own purposes whilst at the same time teaching R and coding skills.
+I think you’ll find this talk interesting as it shows how we applied tools that are familiar to us, but in an unconventional way to fundamentally transform a conventional process.

 # Speaker bio